-The term 'Exchange Traded Funds (ETF)' is included in the Investments edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Exchange Traded Funds (ETF)' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 These ETF’s prove to be stock market exchange traded investment funds that work very much like stocks.
 Exchange Traded Funds contain instruments like commodities, stocks, and bonds.
 They trade for around the identical net asset value as the assets that they contain throughout the course of a day.
 The majority of ETF’s actually follow the value of an index like the Dow Jones Industrial or the S&P 500.
 Since their creation in 1993, ETF’s have evolved into the most beloved kind of exchange traded instruments.